srishtik111/HeartDiseasePredictionModel/README.md

 thal: 0 = normal; 1 = fixed defect; 2 = reversable defect
 HeartDisease:: Heart Disease occured.
 (0 = No, 1 = Yes)

+from these inputs my model is predicting that a person is having heart disease or not